Harlesden

-Harlesden /ˈhɑrlzdən/ is a district in the London Borough of Brent, North West London.
+Harlesden /ˈhɑrlzdən/ is a district in the London Borough of Brent, north-west London.

 Located north of the Grand Union Canal and Wormwood Scrubs, the Harrow Road flows through the centre of the area which goes eastwards to Central London and west towards Wembley.
 Harlesden was historically in the Municipal Borough of Willesden before the creation of Brent; it lies within Willesden's postal district of NW10.
 Harlesden has been praised for its vibrant Caribbean culture and unofficially named London's reggae capital for its contributions to the musical genre.
 The town centre contains a large number of multicultural independent businesses, while industry exists by the canal, most notably a McVitie's biscuit factory that has been operating since 1902.
 The population includes people of Afro-Caribbean heritage most notably, as well as Irish, Portuguese, Brazilian, Somali, and smaller Latin American and East African groups within the community.

 History

 Harlesden was once a Saxon settlement.
 The Domesday Book calls it "Hervlvestvne".
 For centuries the area was a small rural community set in orchards with some inns.

 In the 19th century, Harlesden, then a rural village in the parish of Willesden, began to develop some of its urban appearance with the arrival of the railways.
 Willesden Junction, Kensal Green and Harlesden stations on the London & Birmingham Railway all had an effect on the developing village.
 Cottages for railway and industrial workers were built, as was grander housing for the local middle class.
 The London–Harrow coach passed through the village every day by 1839.
 The village gained a blacksmith, grocer and a shoemaker during this period.

 Harlesden increasingly lost its rural nature, with factories replacing farms and woodland.
-Sewage arrived here in 1871 and soon cheap houses were being built.
+Sewerage arrived here in 1871 and soon houses were being built.
 A mainly middle class population resided here who enjoyed the availability of numerous churches, cinemas, a court, a library and recreational pleasure at Roundwood Park.
 From late Victorian times until the 1930s, housing completed its spread across the area, and Harlesden became part of the London conurbation.
 A jubilee clock tower was built in 1888.
 Harlesden gained excellent transport links by the train stations as well as a frequent horse bus service to Paddington as early as 1890.
 Electric trams came to Harlesden in 1907.
 That year also saw the opening of Willesden Hippodrome Theatre, which was destroyed by German bombing in 1940.
 Much of the working class in Harlesden suffered from poverty, with the Willesden Chronicle mentioning "nearness to starvation" of those people in 1908.

+In 1908, the Olympic Games were held in London.
+The marathon race course went through Harlesden, and ended at the White City Stadium.
+The course entered Harlesden via Craven Park Road, turned down Manor Park Road, down the High Street and passed the Jubilee Clock.
+After that, the course headed towards North Acton via Station Road and passing Willesden Junction.